 2018 has gone on for an eternity.
 It was the year that I was happily pulled in all sort of different directions.
 It was also the year that creative pursuits officially became part of my definition of “work”, a term that has become much greater (and more fulfilling) than the sum of its parts.
-Having been a multi-hyphen for years, I’ve only recently accepted the label, along with the extra slashes that have been there all the while – writer/Wall-Streeter/aid worker/photographer/activist.

 My environment has been a huge catalyst for this shift in mindset.
 Along with many other New Yorkers, I welcomed the second year of a tumultuous Presidency with fists clenched and placards raised high.
 The pressing need to make protest part of our busy lives has forced us to be more organized and resourceful.
 It has made us shift our routines in a mindful, more productive way.

 I’m fortunate to live in New York where a number of grass-roots organizations have popped up since the 2016 election.
 My favorite to work with has been Rally + Rise, as they’ve redefined activism and made it more accessible and exciting.
 Made by and for multi-hyphens, the group was founded on the belief that people have the best intentions, yet often don’t have hours of free time each week to commit to do-goodery.
 After all, we have jobs and side hustles, partners and friends, book clubs and yoga sessions to get to.
-The founders have therefore organized monthly Activist Social Clubs for those that can’t devote a lot of time.
+We have therefore organized monthly Activist Social Clubs for those that can’t devote a lot of time.
 Here, disgruntled citizens meet and vent over drinks, and ultimately participate in more creative approaches to activism – think Tinder canvassing, voter registration bar crawls, and angry letter writing sessions.
 They do good work and I’ve met some wonderful people along the way.

 The Environment has affected my day job more directly.
 Working in sanctions and embargoes on Wall Street requires heavy collaboration with the Federal government, which has been a challenge given the Administration’s inconsistent foreign policy.
 I work to tell the story of how the Bank counters terrorist-financing, arms proliferation, human trafficking and other crimes that necessitate the use of the financial system.
 Doing this as the targets continually change has been interesting to say the least.
 Some days the narrative is how to protect the Bank from the world, other days it’s protecting the world from the Bank.
 I go back and forth on this quite a bit.